pq/logs/README.md

 ---

-Background and motivation can be found in https://github.com/flutter/flutter/issues/21504.
-Some relevant implementation considerations can be found in the discussion around https://github.com/flutter/flutter/pull/22041 (CLOSED).
+Background and motivation can be found in the associated flutter tracking issue: [flutter#21504](https://github.com/flutter/flutter/issues/21504).

+Some relevant implementation considerations can be found in the discussion around proposed changes to flutter foundation  ([flutter#21505](https://github.com/flutter/flutter/pull/21505) and [flutter#22041](https://github.com/flutter/flutter/pull/22041)).